nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ```

 Since we introduced a new block, the scope of `slice` is now smaller,
 and hence the resulting lifetime is smaller.
-Of course, introducing a
+Introducing a
 block like this is kind of artificial and also not an entirely obvious
 solution.